davidmweber/scopus/README.md

 Scopus
 ------

-Scopus is a Scala interface to the [Opus](http://www.opus-codec.org) and [Speex](http://www.speex.org/) codecs.
+Scopus is a Scala interface to the [Opus 1.2.1](http://www.opus-codec.org), [Speex 1.2.0](http://www.speex.org/) and g.711u codecs.
 There is also a PCM "codec" which is effectively a NULL codec and is useful in testing.

 It is light and thin by design and gives programmers access to the bulk